 He adds that Yorkshire is also supporting the government led Storm Overflow Task Force by providing detailed asset information and representation on working groups.
 “Our storm overflow strategy is closely aligned to the Task Force objectives to eliminate harm from overflows, reduce spills and increase data transparency,” he explains.

-On top of this Wessex Water’s Jody Knight, says that her firm will be completing an EDM programme for all storm overflows by December 2023 in line with EA expectations, but caveats that CSO improvements are part of a far broader environmental picture.
+On top of this Wessex Water’s Jody Knight, says that his firm will be completing an EDM programme for all storm overflows by December 2023 in line with EA expectations, but caveats that CSO improvements are part of a far broader environmental picture.

 “Currently published data from the government website indicates that only 4% of the reasons for waterbodies not achieving good ecological classification are down to storm overflows.